plasmicapp/plasmic/@plasmicapp/loader/src/gatsby/README.md

       options: {
         dir: __dirname, // The root directory of your project.
         projects: ["projectid", "projectid@>0"], // An array of projects to sync.
+        watch: false // (optional) Automatically sync your unversioned projects as you make changes in the studio.
+Defaults to `true` during development.
       },
     },
   ],